Department of Biochemistry and Molecular Biology

 The Biostar Handbooks deliver simple, concise, and relevant information for those looking to understand the field of bioinformatics as a data science.
 It is a comprehensive, practical handbook that covers all major application areas of bioinformatics.

-I teach the BMMB 852: Applied Bioinformatics
+I teach the BMMB 852: Applied Bioinformatics course in resident instruction in the Fall.

-Typically the course fills up very quickly once registration opens so please plan accordingly.
+Typically, the course fills up very quickly once registration opens so please plan accordingly.

 I have worked and published in three distinct scientific fields: bioinformatics, computer science and statistical physics.
 Lately I have been working mostly in collaborations via the Bioinformatics Consulting Center.
 In this capacity I advise and meet with students from a wide range of departments.

 Ten years ago I have created the Biostars: Question and Answer website that runs on an open source software and aims to support and sustain scientific communities.
-Today it serves millions users per year and it has become the most visited bioinformatics information resource in the world.
+Today it serves millions users per year, and it has become the most visited bioinformatics information resource in the world.

 Over past five years Biostar powered sites met the information needs of over ten million users and served over fifty million page views.